CodringherAndFenn/CodringherAndFenn/README.md

 </div>
 <br>

-Many of my projects are either too incomplete or too short to showcase here, but through my daily life as a Dev, I work on projects and side-projects almost every single day.
+Many of my projects are either too incomplete or too short to showcase here, but through my daily life as a Dev, I work on projects and side-projects almost every single moment.